DCVC-MV: Deep Contextual Multiview Video Compression with Efficient Inter-View Prediction: Proposed Framework

-To further leverage the inter-view motion correlation, we propose to integrate an inter-view motion prior into the dependent-view motion entropy model.
-Specifically, as shown in Fig.~\ref{fig:MotionPrior}, we first use an inter-view motion prior extractor ($f_{m_e}$) that consists of successive convolutional layers and leaky relu activation functions to extract a feature $M_{v}$ from the decoded bi-directional motion vectors ($\hat{v}_{t\rightarrow f}^{V_0}$, $\hat{v}_{t\rightarrow b}^{V_0}$) of the current independent-view frame $x_t^{V_0}$.
+To more effectively exploit motion correlation across different views, we propose an inter-view motion conditional entropy model for dependent-view videos with inter-view motion conditional priors.
+We design an inter‑view motion prior extractor $f_{\psi}$, as illustrated in Fig.~\ref{fig:MotionPrior}, which consists of non‑linear activation functions and convolutional layers to predict an inter‑view motion conditional prior $o_{t,m}^{V_{id}}$ from the independent-view motion vectors $\hat{v}_{t\rightarrow f}^{V{id}}$ and $\hat{v}_{t\rightarrow b}^{V{id}}$:

-$M_{v}$ has the same shape as the dependent-view motion latent representation $\hat{m}_t^{V_i}$.
-Then, we concatenate $M_{v}$ with the independent-view motion latent representation $\hat{m}_t^{V_0}$ to generate the inter-view motion prior.
+where ``$||$" denotes channel-wise concatenation.
+The extracted inter-view motion prior $o_t^{V_{id}}$ shares the same spatial dimensions as the motion latent representation $\hat{m}_t^{V_k}$.
+Furthermore, we also propagate the motion latent representation $\hat{m}_t^{V_{id}}$ of the independent view as another motion conditional prior across views.

-We aggregate the inter-view motion prior, temporal motion prior, and motion hyper prior, feeding them into the quadtree partition-based spatial context model~\cite{li2023neural} to estimate the parameters ($\mu_t^{V_i,m}$, $\sigma_t^{V_i,m}$) of the probability distribution of the dependent-view motion latent representation $\hat{m}_t^{V_i}$.
+The inter‑view motion conditional priors are integrated with the motion hyper prior $h_{t,m}^{V_k}$, and the temporal motion prior $\tau_{t,m}^{V_k}$.
+This combined prior information is subsequently fed into a spatial context model with quadtree partition~\cite{li2023neural} to estimate the distribution parameters $\mu_{t,m}^{V_k,s}$ and $\sigma_{t,m}^{V_k,s}$ of the $s^{\text{th}}$ dependent‑view motion latent segment $\hat{m}_t^{V_k,s}$: